 Universal Gcode Sender – Free CNC Software with G-code Manipulation

-Useful features include executable all-in-one JAR files, a 3D g-code visualizer with coded line segments and real time tool position feedback, duration estimates, a web pendant interface, over 3,000 lines of unit test code, and another 1,000 lines of comments documenting the tests.
+Useful features include executable all-in-one JAR files, a 3D g-code visualizer with coded line segments and real time tool position feedback, duration estimates, a web pendant interface, and more.

 Another advantage of this software is its decent configurable G-code manipulation which allows you to remove comments, truncate decimal precision to configurable amounts, convert arcs to line segments, remove whitespaces and more.

-UGS is written in Java to support multiple operating systems and is compatible with Windows, Mac, Linux (including ARM SBCs), and Raspberry Pi.
+UGS is written in Java to support multiple operating systems and is compatible with Windows, Mac, Linux (including ARM SBCs), and Raspberry Pi — making it popular for use with Arduino CNC routers.
 It also works well with custom setups.
 Bear in mind that you’ll need to pair this software with firmware that accepts g-code for your board.

 Price: $200 for Hobby version, $1,400 for Industrial version